White House: GOP abortion ban would mean a nationwide crisis - The Boston Globe

 Advertisement

-The measure introduced last week by Sen. Lindsey Graham, R-S.C., proposes a nationwide ban that would allow rare exceptions.
+The measure introduced last week by Senator Lindsey Graham, Republican of South Carolina, proposes a nationwide ban that would allow rare exceptions.
 The legislation has almost no chance of becoming law in the Democratic-controlled Congress.
 GOP leaders did not immediately embrace it and Democrats are pointing to the proposal as an alarming signal of where Republicans would try to go if they were to win control of the Congress in November.

 Many in the United States had believed the constitutional right to abortion, established by the Supreme Court almost 50 years ago, could never be overturned.
 But that protection was stripped away this year by the court's conservative majority, and advocates are leaving nothing to chance.